 How Are Sponsor Licence Applications Assessed?

 Getting the right documents is important to show that your company is genuine and operating in the UK.
-It is advisable to seek legal help in order to submit a fully prepared sponsor licence application.
-We have posted, here, about some of our skilled worker sponsor licence success stories.
+It is advisable to seek legal help in order to submit a fully prepared sponsor licence application and if you are applying for a UK Expansion Worker sponsor licence, the required documents are different as well.

-Reporting duties: When there are certain changes in the worker’s circumstances, these must be reported within 10 working days or 20 working days of the changes.
-For example, if the worker is absent from work for more than 10 consecutive working days without permission, this must be reported no later than 10 working days after the tenth day of absence.
+Reporting duties: When there are certain changes in the worker’s circumstances, these must be reported within 10 working days of the changes.
+For example, if the worker is absent from work for more than 10 consecutive working days without permission.

 Record-keeping duties: the list of documents that must be kept for each worker is published in Appendix D, which also explains how long you must keep the relevant records;

-Complying with immigration laws: includes employing workers who are qualified or experienced to under the role;
+Complying with immigration laws: includes employing workers who are qualified or experienced to undertake the role;

 Complying with wider UK law: this is other than immigration law, such as complying with illegal working legislation.
-Our recent post, Fines For Employing Illegal Workers Set To Rise Significantly talked about the government’s recent announcement;
+Our article, Fines For Employing Illegal Workers Set To Rise Significantly talked about the government’s recent announcement.
+We highlighted the key updates and the correct procedures for conducting the right to work checks for employers in our article Right to Work Checks: Essential 2025 Updates for Employers.

 Not engaging in behaviour that is not conducive to the public good: The behaviour and actions of the organisations should be in a manner that is not detrimental to the public good.